tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - have you kept secrets from mom/dad during your marriage? to protect you or her?
 - did you enjoy being single?
 - does a man "love" differently than a woman?
+- how did you meet mom/dad?
+- what was your wedding day like?
+- what would you do if something happened to mom/dad?